parksauce/docs/docker/general/setting-arrs-behind-vpn.md

     depends_on:
       - gluetun
 ```
-Next we specify the environment variables for the container.
+Next, we specify the environment variables for the container.
 These variables are pulled from the `.env` file.
 The PUID and GUID are used to set permissions.
-These should be set to your user which is typically `1000` for both but run `id` in your terminal to verify those values.
-Note if your using a user other than the default one created on most linux systems then these will be different.
-Lastly we set the deluge log level to error, for debugging you may want to change that.
+These should be set to your user which is typically `1000` for both, but run `id` in your terminal to verify those values.
+Note if you're using a user other than the default one created on most Linux systems then these will be different.
+Lastly, we set the deluge log level to error, for debugging you may want to change that.
 ```yaml
     environment:
       - PUID=${PUID}